Effects of dynamical capture on two equal-mass nonspinning black holes: Conclusions

 Using the waveform-fitting procedure described throughout this work, we obtained an accurate parametrization of the time separation between the close hyperbolic encounter and the merger-ringdown emissions ($\Delta t/M$), as shown in Eq.~\eqref{fig: times-ang}.
 This characterization allowed us to define the threshold angle $\theta_0$, which marks the transition between purely scattering encounters and dynamical captures.

-Furthermore, as discussed in Subsec.~\ref{Subsec: CHE}, the \textit{sin-Gaussian} parametrization introduced in Eq.~\eqref{eq: singauss} reproduces the Weyl scalar with remarkable precision.
-The fitted parameters exhibit clear and consistent trends with respect to the normalized incidence angle $\theta/\theta_0$, indicating that this model captures the essential physical features of the CHE emission phase.
+Furthermore, as discussed in Sec.~\ref{Subsec: CHE}, the \c{Gaussian-modulated} parametrization introduced in Eq.~\eqref{eq: singauss} reproduces the Weyl scalar with remarkable precision.
+The fitted parameters exhibit clear and consistent trends with respect to the normalized incidence angle $\theta/\theta_0$, indicating that this model captures the essential physical features of the CHE emission \c{stage}.

 In contrast, the parameters describing the merger and ringdown emissions display less regular behavior, as seen in Appendix~\ref{app: pars_merger_ringdown}.
 Some of these quantities, particularly the phase shifts, show mild oscillations or clustering around similar orders of magnitude, complicating the identification of global trends using analytical functions.
-Nevertheless, the model described in Subsec.~\ref{Subsec: merger, ringdown} (Eqs.~\eqref{eq: singauss} and~\eqref{eq: ringdown}) achieves good overall agreement with the NR Weyl scalar (see Fig.~\ref{fig: fit-psi}), providing a robust phenomenological description of the characteristic frequencies, amplitudes, and timescales that shape the final emission.
+Nevertheless, the model described in Sec.~\ref{Subsec: merger, ringdown} [Eqs.~\eqref{eq: singauss} and~\eqref{eq: ringdown}] achieves good overall agreement with the NR Weyl scalar (see Fig.~\ref{fig: fit-psi}), providing a robust phenomenological description of the characteristic frequencies, amplitudes, and timescales that shape the final emission.